brunosan/brunosan.eu/_posts/blog/2014-02-09-WEF-Moscow-UNEP-Mapbox.md

 ### Putting the Google Glasses to my president

-Yeah, that happened, but prabably deserves a blog post of it´s own. [soon]
+Yeah, that happened, but probably deserves a blog post of it´s own. [soon]